lihowfun/Aphelenchoides/README.md

 # Aphelenchoides
-## This site provide the codes using in "The Aphelenchoides genomes reveal substantial horizontal gene transfers in the last common ancestor of free-living and major plant parasitic nematodes" figures 1-3
+## This site provide the codes for the genome project of Aphelenchoides nematodes (The Aphelenchoides genomes reveal substantial horizontal gene transfers in the last common ancestor of free-living and major plant parasitic nematodes)

-## repeat elements (fig1 and fig2)
+## Statistic of repeat elements (fig1 and fig2)
-### after running Repeatmasker, we get an <genome fasta name>.out output, then we can use the scripts to count the repeats size
+### after running Repeatmoduler and TransposonPSI we combined the fasta file together to cluster the consensus repeat elements using USEARCH.
+And the consensus of repeat fasta files were used to compute the repeat locations using Repeatmasker.
+The output of Repeatmasker <genome fasta name>.out can use the scrips below to count the repeats size
 ```
 perl repeatmasker.normalized.pl <Repeatmasker output>
 perl repeatmasker.stat.pl <normalized output>